We Analyzed 8.7 Billion SSL Certificates in Q1 2026 to Detect Technologies No One Else Can See

 Wildcard patterns expose architecture.
 A wildcard paired with specific CA and algorithm metadata tells us if a domain runs microservices, a CDN-fronted monolith, or a multi-tenant SaaS platform.

 TLD-CA correlations predict stacks.
 Microsoft Azure CA on a .net domain?
 Over 85% confidence it's an ASP.NET backend.
 Let's Encrypt on a .io domain with certain HTTP headers?
 We can narrow the stack to a handful of candidates.
+Microsoft Azure now appearing on .io domains at scale?
+That's a signal of Azure's expanding reach into the startup ecosystem.

 Most technology detection platforms check frontend signals: JavaScript libraries, HTML meta tags, cookies, and HTTP headers.
 Those are valid signals, and we use them too.
 But they miss the infrastructure layer entirely.
 You can't see from a page's HTML whether it's hosted on AWS or Azure.
 You can't tell from a JavaScript bundle whether the organization uses automated certificate management.
 Backend services like n8n — workflow automation tools that never expose a single line of client-side code — are completely invisible to frontend-only scanners.
 Our CT log pipeline, combined with DNS and header analysis, detects these backend technologies across thousands of domains.
 Certificate transparency data gives us that infrastructure visibility, and it's a major reason our technology detection covers 40,000+ technologies while competitors top out at a fraction of that depth.

 I've led the engineering effort on this SSL certificate transparency data pipeline since we started building it over two years ago.
-Drawing on my experience designing crawling infrastructure at Google Search, we architected a distributed stream processing system that handles 2.7 billion records per month.
+Drawing on my experience designing crawling infrastructure at Google Search, we architected a distributed stream processing system that handles nearly 2.9 billion records per month.
 The engineering cost is significant, but the detection accuracy gains are worth it.
 This is original data and analysis that can't be replicated by scraping homepages.

 How does HTTPS adoption affect SEO rankings?